funkhaus/vuehaus/README.md

 `$store.state.getters.desiredGetter`

-Default Vuepress getters include:
+Default Vuehaus getters include:

 -   `loading` - Returns the opposite of `$store.state.loaded`.
 -   `post` - Returns either the first post in `$store.state.loop` or, if none, an empty object.
 -   `referralPath` - Returns either the `fullPath` of the current value of `$store.state.referral` or, if none, an empty string.

-## Vuepress Events
+## Vuehaus Events

 Throttled resize and scroll events are available to any child of the App component: